build-trust/ockam/README.md

 In the example above, we’ve created two nodes and established an end-to-end secure channel between them through an encrypted cloud relay.
-For the sake of simplicity, we ran both ends on a single machine but they could also be run on completely separate machines with the same result: an end-to-end encrypted and mutually authenticated secure channel.
+For the sake of simplicity, we ran both ends on a single machine, but they could also be run on completely separate machines with the same result: an end-to-end encrypted and mutually authenticated secure channel.

-Distributed applications that are connected in this way can communicate without the risk of spoofing, tampering, or eavesdropping attacks irrespective of transport protocols, communication topologies, and network configuration.
-As application data flows across data centers, through queues and caches, via gateways and brokers - these intermediaries, like the cloud relay in the above example, can facilitate communication but cannot eavesdrop or tamper data.
+Distributed applications that are connected in this way can communicate without the risk of spoofing, tampering, or eavesdropping attacks, irrespective of transport protocols, communication topologies, and network configuration.
+As application data flows across data centers, through queues and caches, via gateways and brokers - these intermediaries, like the cloud relay in the above example, can facilitate communication but cannot eavesdrop on or tamper with data.

 You can establish secure channels across networks and clouds over multi-hop, multi-protocol routes to build private and secure by design distributed applications